Unconditional Offers Explained

 No, once you accept an unconditional offer as your firm, other offers are usually declined.

-6. What happens if my circumstances change after I've accepted an unconditional offer?
+6. What happens if my circumstances change after I've accepted?